The AUA CPD Framework

 What is the CPD Framework?

-The AUA CPD Framework is a versatile tool designed to support the career development needs of higher education professionals.
-It works on an organisational and individual level, for staff at all career stages and can be applied across all roles in the sector.
+The AUA CPD Framework is a versatile tool that supports the career development of higher education professionals.
+It works on an organisational and individual level, for professionals at all career stages and can be applied across all roles in the sector.

 - A broad structure to help your institutions identify the CPD needs of professional services staff, and plan and deliver tailored development activities

 - A broad structure for individuals (you) to help them identify their own CPD needs and plan personal professional development

 - Flexibility for local tailoring so your institution can substitute your own CPD processes and documentation, capability frameworks, organisational values and behaviours while still benefiting from the broader framework

 - The basis for a common national approach to CPD for professional services staff in UK higher education